Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_installation.md

 ![webform_15.png](/how_to_documentation/images/webform_15.png)

-Figure 1: Configuring the Drupal webform module (part 2 of 2)
+Figure 2: Configuring the Drupal webform module (part 2 of 2)

 ***

+* Fill in the e-mail values as appropriate.
 * Click "Save configuration".

 ***